Tougher-Together-DnD/default-game-assets/handouts/quick-reference/markdowns/crafting-items.md

 # Crafting Items

-Crafting items in Dungeons & Dragons allows characters to transform raw materials into something unique and personal, whether it’s a finely tuned weapon, a potion of healing, or a magical artifact infused with creativity and purpose.
-It’s a way for adventurers to use their downtime meaningfully.
-For many Characters crafting isn’t just about utility; it’s a form of self-expression and a chance to shape the world with their own hands.
+Crafting items in Dungeons & Dragons allows characters to transform raw materials into something unique and personal, whether it's a finely tuned weapon, a potion of healing, or a magical artifact infused with creativity and purpose.
+It's a way for adventurers to use their downtime meaningfully.
+For many Characters crafting isn't just about utility; it's a form of self-expression and a chance to shape the world with their own hands.

 **Optional Usage**
 This handout is an optional feature that replaces "crafting" as written in the Dungeon Master Guide (DMG) or Xanathar's Guide to Everything (XgtE) Downtime Activities.
 As such its meant to make crafting meld with the roleplay adventure.
 Making your players look for additional resources to make their build stronger.
 This is a great addition to worlds low on items, or things to purchase.